oerc0122/MDANSE/Doc/pages/structure.rst

 Xray Static Structure Factor
 ''''''''''''''''''''''''''''

-MDANSE's Xray Static Structure Factor analysis is tailored for neutron and X-ray scattering experiments in material science.
+MDANSE's xray static structure factor analysis is tailored for neutron and X-ray scattering experiments in material science.
 It systematically investigates material structural properties by analyzing particle distribution and ordering.
 Researchers gain precise insights into